krgross/bma590-course-notes/docs/03-BayesianIntro.md

 # Bayesian computation

-This chapter of the computing companion will focus solely on the computing aspects of Bayesian computation in R.  See the course notes or relevant sections of Bolker for the underlying theory.
+This chapter of the computing companion will focus solely on the computing aspects of Bayesian computation in R.  See the relevant sections of Bolker for the underlying theory.

 The landscape of computing tools available to fit Bayesian models is fluid.
 Here, we will look at three tools currently available: `R2jags`, which is based on the JAGS (Just Another Gibbs Sampler) platform, `rstan`, which is based on the computer program Stan (itself based on Hamiltonian Monte Carlo, or HMC), and the recent `rstanarm`, which seeks to put much of the computational details in the background.
 (The "arm" portion of the name `rstanarm` is an acronym for applied regression modeling.)

-Throughout, we will be working with two data sets: the horse kick data (again), and a data set that details how the rate at which a cricket chirps depends on the air temperature.
-The horse kick data are useful in this context because a Gamma distribution is a conjugate prior for Poisson data.
+Throughout, we will be working with two data sets: the horse-kick data (again), and a data set that details how the rate at which a cricket chirps depends on the air temperature.
+The horse-kick data are useful in this context because a Gamma distribution is a conjugate prior for Poisson data.
 Thus, if we use a Gamma prior, then we know the posterior exactly.
 Therefore, we can compare the approximations provided by stochastic sampling schemes to the known posterior.
 The cricket data set will be used as an example of a simple linear regression, even though the data hint that the actual relationship between temperature and the rate of chirping is nonlinear.

 ## Computations with conjugate priors